davidmoten/xsd-forms/README.md

 --------------------------------------------------------------
 Probably not!
 Xsd-forms only supports a subset of xsd features.
 It was enough work for me to get this far, believe me!
 Supported features are documented in another section below.
 Your options are:

-  * use an XSLT to translate xml to your match schema
+  * use an XSLT to translate xml to match your schema
   * translate the xml using some standard parser (xpath expressions etc)
-  * generate classes from both schemas and write code to translate using the generated code.
+  * generate classes from both schemas and write code to translate using the generated classes.
 This method gives you compile-time indications as the schemas change through time (and isn't change inevitable!). *This is my preferred option*.

 How do I generate a form?
 ---------------------------------